User sitting in front of a notebook and entering his username and password on a virtual login screen.

 Are Passphrases more secure than Passwords?

 Strong and secure passwords are generally complex and difficult to remember.
 A clever approach to managing and remembering passwords is to use passphrases as an alternative to traditional password managers.
 Passphrases can equally be long with high security strength but are easier to remember for users.
 If selected correctly, passphrases also can provide sufficient security strength against common hacking techniques.
 These phrases can be constructed by combining multiple words or using random combinations of unrelated words.
-Like passwords, it's important to avoid using words that are closely related or too personal, as this can potentially create vulnerabilities.
-Choosing such words and combining them into passphrases could make it easier for dictionary-based password tools to guess the correct sequence, even with a larger number of possible combinations present.
+As with passwords, it’s important to avoid using words that are closely related or too personal, as this can potentially create vulnerabilities.
+Choosing such words and combining them into passphrases could make it easier for dictionary-based password tools to guess the correct sequence, even with a larger number of possible combinations.

 To increase the complexity and hence the security of a passphrase, users have the option to enhance their passphrases by strategically incorporating spaces, punctuation marks, and even intentional misspellings allowing to keep user-friendliness.
 This clever approach allows for an added layer of sophistication while still ensuring that the login process remains intuitive and straightforward.
+At least if the use of additional characters is not overdone.
+It is important that a passphrase is secure, but it should also be intuitive to enter.
+When creating a passphrase, mobile devices should also be considered.
+When using mobile devices, it may otherwise be necessary to switch the keyboard between letters and special characters frequently.
+Too frequent switching makes the login process less intuitive.

 Context-Based Passphrases